 Heather Mac Donald: Stop giving chicken preferences.
 Every animal should cross according to his/her ability.
 Besides, there aren’t enough talented chickens to satisfy everyone.

 We hope these PC celebrity answers are helpful.

-Our Executive Director, Doug Monroe, would also like to suggest that, while every chicken is different, this particular chicken is all about the Shane Principle (TSP) and creastruction.
+Our Executive Director would also like to suggest that, while very chicken is different, this particular chicken is all about the Shane Principle (TSP) and creastruction.
 Just ask him.
-(He is a rooster, BTW; truth being the topic of our next post.)
+(A rooster, BTW; truth being the topic of our next post.)

 That gamecock wanted to do the right thing; he just wanted it to be his idea.